-- (ii) Visit the works at a frequency agreed with the client to review important materials, critical work procedures and/or completed elements or components. - (iii) Be available to provide the contractor with technical interpretation of the plans and specifications.

-(c) Level 3:
+- (ii) Visit the works at a frequency agreed with the client to review important materials, critical work procedures and/or completed elements or components. - (iii) Be available to provide the contractor with technical interpretation of the plans and specifications. - (c) Level 3: Part-time staff on site: